 The features needed from WTP is dictated by the WTP user.
-In the case when WSP is the WTP user, it also depends on whether the WSP protocol implementation operates as a client (initiates WSP sessions) or as a server.
+In the case when WSP is the WTP user, it also depends on whether the WSP protocol operates as a client or as a server.
 In the following table Mandatory (M) and Optional (O) features of WTP are listed, in the case when WSP is the user.